ngorelen/NOVAK3/README.md

 2. I assume that the mode structure file exists.
 In my case this is egn03w.1438E+01.
 This is the default case from NOVA run.
 Look at Readme file of NOVA for details on how to get this mode structure file.
-Link the mode structure file to the standard file name NOVA-K uses. !!! dimensions are not recorded into eigenf!
+Link the mode structure file to the standard file name NOVA-C uses. !!! dimensions are not recorded into eigenf!
 Must be consistent with the production lengths! such as in clichlmax: minm_1=-3,maxm_1=20 !!!